CurveDocs/curve-docs/docs/curve_dao/LiquidityGaugesAndMinting/Minter.md

 ### `toggle_approve_mint`
 !!! description "`Minter.toggle_approve_mint(minting_user: address)`"

-    Function to toggle approval for `minting_user` to mint CRV on behalf of the caller .
+    Function to toggle approval for `minting_user` to mint CRV on behalf of the caller.

     | Input      | Type   | Description |
     | ----------- | -------| ----|